DennisAdofo/Lampstack/README.md

 # Lampstack Implementation on AWS
 # Overview
 # This LAMP stack project is a web service consisting of the following:
-* Linux - Operating system
+* Linux - Operating system that hosts the environment
-* Apache - Web server
+* Apache - Web server that handles HTTP requests
-* MySQL - Database
+* MySQL - Database system that stores and manages data
-* PHP - Scripting Language
+* PHP - Scripting Language for dynamic content
 The Lamp stack was deployed on Amason EC2 instance running on Ubuntu
-# 1. Prerequisites
+# Project Prerequisites
 * An AWS account
 * Basic knowledge of Linux commands
 * A key pair for SSH access